BerkayYildirimUA/DS_Project/README.md

 On failure of a node, the network must be self healing.

 ## Discovery and Bootstrap
-  ### Naming Server
+  ### Naming Server (Robbe)
-  - [] needs to have a method to recieve a multicast
+  - [] needs to have a method to recieve a broadcast
-    - [] When receiving a multicast, add the node (if not exist) to the database
+    - [] When receiving a broadcast, add the node (if not exist) to the database
-  ### Node
+  ### Node (Robbe)
-  - [] needs to be able to transmit a multicast (eg broadcast) to all the nodes on the network on startup.
+  - [] needs to be able to transmit a broadcast to all the nodes on the network on startup.
-  - [] needs to be able to recieve a multicast.
+  - [] needs to be able to recieve a broadcast.
-    - [] When receiving a multicast, update local database on previous and next node in the ring.
+    - [] When receiving a broadcast, update local database on previous and next node in the ring.
     - [] Sent the changes to the new node (it's own ID so the new node can configure this as next/prev node)

 ## Shutdown